-(3) organization of conferences and events on shamanism, ritual, religion, the therapeutic potential of plant medicines, drug policy, gender, and the politics of psychedelic science.
+Public Events: Organization of conferences, panels, and events on shamanism, ritual, religion, the therapeutic potential of plant medicines, drug policy, gender, and the politics of psychedelic science.

 Our Set Up:

 Our organization is based in Northern California and we maintain strong ties to Brazil and Mexico.
-We are in the process of forming a non-profit organization.
+We are currently incorporated as a California non-profit public benefit corporation and are in the process of securing our 501(c)(3) status.
 MAPS is currently our fiscal sponsor.
 We accept donations and are open to volunteers.